 - Include in the rates, prices, and the tendered total of the prices (if any) all duties, taxes except Value Added Tax (VAT), and other levies payable by the successful tenderer, such duties, taxes and levies being those applicable fourteen (14) days before the closing time stated in the tender data. - Show VAT payable by the employer separately as an addition to the tendered total of the prices. - Provide rates and prices that are fixed for the duration of the contract, which will be adjusted in line with annual inflation as detailed in the Pricing Instructions and conditions of contract identified in the contract data. - Bill of Quantities covering the broad scope of work is attached.
 The Tenderer is expected to price each item provided, except where instructed otherwise.
 The rates provided by the bidder will be verified for their reasonableness.
-Transnet reserves the right to adjust the final prices once the tenderer has been found to have complied with all other tender conditions.

-- Tenderers must take note that there is a possibility that some items, activities, line items or descriptions (i.e., items of the Scope of work) may appear in more than one section of the Bill of Quantities (BoQ), tenderers will be expected to price each item of the BoQ.
+Transnet reserves the right to adjust the final prices once the tenderer has been found to have complied with all other tender conditions. - Tenderers must take note that there is a possibility that some items, activities, line items or descriptions (i.e., items of the Scope of work) may appear in more than one section of the Bill of Quantities (BoQ), tenderers will be expected to price each item of the BoQ.
 In the event the tenderer submits a rate or price which differs from the other for the same item, TNPA will consider the rate or price of the tenderer which is the lowest.
-That price, cost or rate will be one used for purposes of establishing a framework contract - Transnet also reserves the right ion to balance the rates and prices offered for any activity by compiling an averaged set of common rates and/ or prices (equalizing of prices) that would apply across the board to all the Service providers for that region and Type of works or services during the execution of this framework. - If Transnet opts to execute the aforementioned right, tenderers will be provided an opportunity to accept or reject the calculated average (equalized) price and provide own rates or prices, on condition that the offer is not above market related rates for any type of service or works selected.
-Tenderer(s) who reject(s) the calculated average (equalized) price or who refuse to have their rates lowered through negotiations may not be included on this framework contract. - There will be contract price adjustment (CPA) / escalation of prices, once a year, on the anniversary of the framework contract. - There are no designs accompanying this RFP, the scope of works and Bills of Quantities provided is largely based on historical information and anticipated future demands.
+That price, cost or rate will be one used for purposes of establishing a framework contract

+- Transnet also reserves the right to balance the rates and prices offered for any activity by compiling an averaged set of common rates and/ or prices (equalizing of prices) that would apply across the board to all the Service providers for that region and Type of works or services during the execution of this framework. - If Transnet opts to execute the aforementioned right, tenderers will be provided an opportunity to accept or reject the calculated average (equalized) price and provide own rates or prices, on condition that the offer is not above market related rates for any type of service or works selected.
+Tenderer(s) who reject(s) the calculated average (equalized) price or who refuse to have their rates lowered through negotiations may not be included on this framework contract. - Prices or rates must be in accordance with all various TNPA regions selected and should also be valid for a period of 3 years.
+There will be contract price adjustment (CPA) / escalation of prices, once a year, on the anniversary of the framework contract. - There are no designs accompanying this RFP, the scope of works and Bill of Quantities provided is largely based on historical information and anticipated future demands.

 C.2.12 No alternative tender offers will be considered.

-C.2.13.3 Each tender offer shall be in the English Language.
-C.2.13.5 C2.15.1 The Employer's details and identification details that are to be shown on each tender offer are as follows: The tender documents must be uploaded with: Name of Tenderer: Contact person and details: The Tender Number: TNPA/2024/04/0011/61847/RFP
+- C.2.13.3 Each tender offer shall be in the English Language. - C.2.13.5 The Employer's details and identification details that are to be shown on each tender offer are as follows:

+The tender documents must be uploaded with:

+- · Name of Tenderer:

+- Contact person and details:

+- The Tender Number: TNPA/2024/03/0027/61281/RFP